ivtikhon/taskman/README.md

 ## Implemetation details

 Application is written in Python using [Flask](https://palletsprojects.com/p/flask/) framework.
-Command line interface communicates to an application server that manages a list of tasks, stored in a database.
+Command line interface communicates through HTTP to an application server that manages a list of tasks, stored in a database.
 All operations on tasks are logged to a file.

 ### Architecture diagram
 ![diagram](./diagram.png)
+#### Arconyms on picture:
+* HTTP - hypertext transfer protocol
+* ORM - object relational mapper
+* SQL - structure query language
+* API - application program interface

 ## Usage
 ### List tasks